Freedom of information requests

 Can my request be declined?

-We'll provide you with the information unless there's a good reason for not doing so - for example if your request relates to the personal details of another person.
+We'll provide you with the information unless there's a good reason for not doing so - if your request relates to the personal details of another person for example.
 If we decline your request, we'll let you know why we made this decision.
 If you don't agree, you can ask us to reconsider our decision.
 If the request is still declined you have the right to apply directly to the information commissioner for a decision.